muratk5n/thirdwave/en/README.md

 ---

-Not 'only' renewable energy; We could complement the transition with CCS.
+We could complement the transition with CCS.
 Many green advocates are fine with blue H2 generated from natgas with carbon capture (of course solar is preferable).
 People who lobby, produce lit on this stuff need to laser focus on proper engineering, and costs.

 Report: "Greenhouse gas emissions need to be reduced by 43% and methane by about a third by 2030 that can only happen if countries reduce